tytydraco/yessleep/out/Transcript_from_bodycam_footage_entered_into_evidence_as_Exhibit_32C.md

 OFFICER MONROE: Alright, ma’am.
 I’ll take you down to retrieve your personal possessions, and then we’ll get you someplace safe – a hotel or a shelter for the night.
 We’ll help you fill out the paperwork for a temporary restraining order to keep you safe until your husband is well again.

 BACKGROUND VOICE (FEMALE): Thank you, Officer.
-It's just down here –
+It's this way –

 BACKGROUND VOICE (MALE): I'm warning you, man...